caiiiycuk/js-dos/6.22/current/docs/api/js-dos-ts/js-dos-options.md

-you can set alternative url for downloading js-dos script, default is 'wdosbox.js'
+you can set alternative url for downloading js-dos script, default is 'wdosbox.js'.
+Additionaly you can change which variant of js-dos script to use:

+* `wdosbox.js` - default variant.
+This version compiled with latest emscripten and in theory should work best
+* `wdosbox-emterp.js` - This version compiled with legacy fastcomp backend, can be useful in rare cases
+* `wdosbox-nosync.js` - Fastest possible version, but limited.
+You can't run console programs using it

 ```
 }

 export const DosBoxConfigDefaults: DosBoxConfig = {